tnvfn/RushGS/README.md

 RushGS is based on Project Reboot 3.0 and all main credits go to Milxnor.
 This is my first Open Source big OGFN gameserver.

+All of these features are tested with Reload backend, so some features need some reload backend files.
+I don't provide my API's i use for testing, so those u need to make yourself.

 ## IF YOU ARE USING THIS PLEASE CREDIT ME (tnv) and ofc our friend Milxnor!
 ---------------------------------------------------------------------------------------------------------------------------------